Gram Matrices for Isotropic Vectors: Introduction

 In Section \ref{sec3} we turn to theoretical physics.
 The embedding space formalism in conformal field theory takes momentum vectors in $\RR^d$ onto the Lorentz cone in $\RR^r$ where $r=d\!+\!2$.
 Conformal symmetries in $\RR^d$ are thus encoded by the action of the Lorentz group ${\rm SO}(1,r-1)$ on $\RR^r$.
 We consider $n$ fields, given by momentum vectors $P_i$ and polarization vectors $W_i$ for $i=1,2,\ldots,n$.
 This leads to $2n \times 2n$ Gram matrices of rank $r$ with blocks of size~$k=2$.

 Section \ref{sec4} addresses the case $d=2$.
 Spinor-helicity formalism is used in Proposition~\ref{prop:spinorhelicity} to parametrize the main component of $\mathcal{V}_{2,n,4}$.
 We study the ideal of relations among the conformally invariant structures (\ref{eq:structures}).
 In Theorem~\ref{thm:twopointvariety}, we present a dimension formula for the varieties of two-point functions.
 This is proved using methods from tropical geometry~\cite{MS}.
 Section \ref{sec5} concerns the same ideals for $d=3$.
 This is the case of interest for inflationary cosmology~\cite{BMPR}.
 Implicitization is difficult, but we show the state of the art for $n=4$ fields.
+Our results are the foundation for current advances~\cite{BKMP} on constraining conformal correlators.

 Section \ref{sec6} departs from physics and returns us to commutative algebra.
 We investigate the variety of Gram matrices with zero blocks in the low rank regime $r \leq 2k$.
 Our main results (Theorems \ref{thm:dimension} and \ref{thm:components}) characterize all irreducible components and their dimensions.